iterative/dvc.org/content/blog/2020-08-05-cml-self-hosted-runners-on-demand-with-gpus.md

 title: CML self-hosted runners on demand with GPUs
 date: 2020-08-05
 description: |
-  How to setup your CML self-hosted runners with GPUs in Github or Gitlab.
+  Bring reproducibilty and GPUs to your ML projects in Github or Gitlab pipelines with CML self-hosted runners.
 descriptionLong: |
   When we train our models we usually need special hardware like big memory or GPUs.
   How can we provide our CI/CD pipeline with such hardware?